aclimarin/DesignPatterns/README.md

 + **Concrete Methods**: The implementation in subclasses of the abstract methods defined in the base class.

 + **Concrete Class (Subclasses)**: The concrete classes that will inherit from the abstract base class and will define a specific behavior.

+---

+## Strategy

+The **Stategy Pattern** define a group of algorithm based in an contract (interface).
+The strategy uses a context that will call the interface method according to the passed concrete class.
+This patterns allow us to extend some behavior without change any of the existing code.

+### Base Structure

++ **Strategy Interface**: The interface that will define the contract of the algorithm group.

++ **Concrete Strategies**: The concrete class that will inherit from the interface and provide a specific behavior.

++ **Context Class**: The concrete class that holds the reference to the interface and can perform any of the concrete strategies.